Marjorie Bodner - Obituary

-Boynton Beach - Marjorie Block Bodner, 76, passed away Thursday, September 10, in Boynton Beach, FL.
+Marjorie Block Bodner, 76, passed away Thursday, September 10, 2020 in Boynton Beach, FL.
 She was predeceased by her husband of 55 years, Mark, who passed away in June.

 Margie was born in Camden, NJ, to Selma "Sis" and Herman Block.
 She graduated from Camden High School, Camden, NJ, and The College of New Jersey (Trenton State) with a degree in Speech Therapy.